Childhood Cancer Awareness Month – Neuroendocrine Cancer featuring Elizabeth’s story

-Semaglutide (e.g. Ozempic) For adults with type 2 diabetes – The NET Effect
+GLP-1 receptor agonists (e.g. semaglutide) for adults with type 2 diabetes/weight loss – The Neuroendocrine Tumour (NET) Effect

-Semaglutide (e.g. Ozempic) For adults with type 2 diabetes – The NET Effect
+GLP-1 receptor agonists (e.g. semaglutide) for adults with type 2 diabetes/weight loss – The Neuroendocrine Tumour (NET) Effect

 BackgroundThis subject of semaglutide (e.g. Ozempic) is appearing regularly in my private Facebook group, and I can see there might be some confusion out there.
 But first, I wanted to state that this post is not about me saying semaglutide (or whatever brand names are included in this post) is something you should be taking or not.
-That is the responsibility of your doctors in conjunction with you the patient.
-Nor is this post to be considered in any way a promotion for the drug or the manufacturer, I have no relationship or communications with the manufacturer, nor am I taking this drug.
-I merely wanted to point out some facts about this drug, mainly from the manufacturer's website and hopefully provide some context for those who may be confused.
-That said, clearly…
+That is the responsibility of your doctors, in conjunction with you, the patient.
+Nor is this post to be considered in any way a promotion for the drug or the manufacturer, I have no relationship or communications with the manufacturer, nor am I taking this…

 Neuroendocrine Neoplasms (NEN) – genetic related syndromes